chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Tasks

+- [ ] ignore_testParameterAnnotationUpdateWrapsCallSites
-- feat: Support export of attributes
+- [ ] feat: Support export of attributes

 - [ ] fix: No wrap with Self